Study Finds That People Living In Western Side Of Time Zones Make Less Money, Have Higher Rates Of Obesity

 Want to make more money, get better sleep, and improve your general health?
 Then you may want to try moving a bit eastward.

-A new study found that people who living in the western portion of time zones tend to go to bed later and get less sleep than their eastern counterparts, resulting in worse health and lower overall earnings for the western residents.
+A new study found that people who live in the western portion of time zones tend to go to bed later and get less sleep than their eastern counterparts, resulting in worse health and lower overall earnings for the western residents.
 As the Daily Mail reported, the study from the University of Pittsburgh and Universita della Svizzera found a direct link between where a person lives in relation to their time zone and factors like obesity and disease.

 As the study noted, people who live in the western portion of time zones tend to go to bed later, as there are more daylight hours closer to the edge of the time zone.

 “But the new study, published in the Journal of Health Economics, suggests that more minute differences in our days and schedules can shape our sleep schedules and health outcomes,” the Daily Mail report noted.
-“Moving westward, the sun sets later and later into the day, and even sets later within the time zone. ”
+“Moving westward, the sun sets later and later into the day, and even sets later within the time zone.”

 “So within a single time zone, the sun sets a over an hour earlier on the east side than on the west side.”